Jay Mehta talks Warner Music’s M&A strategy in South Asia and how India will produce ‘the next big global wave for music.’

 The presence is truly felt, both in terms of music and consumption, and now artists like Karan Aujla are winning Junos and Diljit Dosanjh are selling out stadiums.

 These are very encouraging signs.
-But in the near long term, we will see a big, major South Asian music wave throughout the world.
+But in the near to long term, we will see a big, major South Asian music wave throughout the world.
 These are the best times for South Asian music and artists.

 World Leaders is supported by PPL, a leading international neighbouring rights collector, with best-in-class operations that help performers and recording rightsholders around the world maximise their royalties.
 Founded in 1934, PPL collects money from across Africa, Asia, Australia, Europe, and North and South America.
 It has collected over £500 million internationally for its members since 2006.Music Business Worldwide